Emanuele64-bit/Homework1---Emanuele-Fusco-P38000338/README.md

 Once the rqt window is opened, select `\videocamera` and enjoy the view.

 ### :white_check_mark: Armando Controller
-Once the robot is in the Gazebo world, in an other terminal run the `armando_controller_node` by specifying the controller type and setting the argument as follows:
+Once the robot is in the Gazebo world, in an other terminal run the `armando_controller_node` by specifying the controller type through the proper argument as follows:
 * **position controller**:
 ```sh
 ros2 run armando_controller armando_controller_node 0